amirsoleix/JSpice-circuit-simulator/readme.md

 # JSpice Circuit Simulator

-JSpice is a simple electrical circuit simulator written in Java with a graphical user interface and extended graphing capabilities for better analysis.
+JSpice is a simple electrical circuit simulator written in Java with simple GUI and extended graphing capabilities for better analysis.
 It uses the finite element method technique to find the nearest solution for a given circuit and display the results both as data tables and graphs.
 The electrical circuit elements deployed include:

 - Independent current and voltage sources